AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-09-KoopmanVonNeumann.md

 ## The First-Order Exception

-The abstract of the source webpage signals a "subtlety in the Helmholtz conditions" concerning first-order systems of the form
+There is a subtlety in the Helmholtz conditions concerning first-order systems of the form

 $$
 \dot{x}^i = \varphi^i(x^j), \qquad i = 1, \ldots, n.